pydata/pydata-sphinx-theme/docs/contributing.rst

 We follow a `typical GitHub workflow <https://guides.github.com/introduction/flow/>`__
 of:

-- create a personal fork of the repo
+- create a personal fork of this repo
 - create a branch
-- open a pull requests
+- open a pull request
 - fix findings of various linters and checks
 - work through code review